ChrisJBlake/transactions-graph-generator/README.md

 * a csv with transactions
 * 3 csv, one for clients, one for companies, one for ATMs, containing information about nodes of the graph

-Also generates some patterns inside the graph (FLow, Circle, Time patterns)
+Also generates some patterns inside the graph (Flow, Circle, Time patterns)

 Theoretically supports generation of any sized graph (kind of optimized, but not tested on graph more than 100000 nodes and > 10^9 transactions)